After you've imported your transactions into PocketSmith, you can find them all in one place on the Transactions page!

 We recommend comparing your historical balances within PocketSmith to those within your online banking to determine where the deviation initially occurs, and then comparing your transactions around that date to see whether there are any missing or duplicate transactions.
 If you’re unable to determine the cause, please get in touch.

-In order for the credit transaction to be subtracted from the expense total, and not seen as an income, change the refund behavior of the category to ‘Always expense, all credits are refunds’.
-You can find more information in our Learn Center: Refund behavior options
+In order for the credit transaction to be subtracted from the expense total, and not seen as an income, you can change the category type ‘this is an expense category (any income is a refund)’.
+You can find more information in our Learn Center: Category types in PocketSmith

-- You can view all transactions within a category using the Transactions search.
-Just head to the Transactions page (Accounts > Transactions), click on the Magnifying glass icon in the top right, and select the category from the search options.
+You can view all transactions within a category using the Transactions search.
+Just head to the Transactions page, click on the Magnifying glass icon in the top right, and select the category from the search options.

 Tip: Selecting the magnifying glass icon after your search has executed will collapse the search menu so you can view the full search result columns.